Bridgwater and Taunton College: Somerset College of Arts and Technology

 The college in Taunton originated as the School of Science and Art and was established in Bath Place in 1856.
 This followed the Great Exhibition of 1851 which inspired arts education and saw several new art schools open across the country.

+In 1898 a foundation stone of the Technical Institute was laid and in February 1900, the Institute was formally opened.

 By the 1960s, the College spanned three sites: Corporation Street, the Old Huish Grammar School and the Elms on Wellington Road.
 All remote sites eventually closed, with the Wellington Road site housing all the provision by the 90s.

-The history of art, craft and design education in Taunton goes back to 1856 and the foundation of the art school in the wake of the 1851 Great Exhibition.
-This went on to become the Somerset College of Art.
-In 1898 a foundation stone of the Technical Institute was laid and in February 1900 the Institute was formally opened.

 In 1956 work began on the present 15 acre site at Wellington Road, Taunton and by 1967 all departments were in situ.
-The College of Art relocated to an award-winning building on the campus of the Somerset Technical College in the early 1970s and became the Somerset College of Arts and Technology.
+The College of Art was relocated to an award-winning building, on the campus of the Somerset Technical College in the early 1970s and it became the Somerset College of Arts and Technology in 1974.

+In 2001, new £4.2 million technology centre for the college was started.

 In 2005 the circular, three story Atrium was opened, the latest phase of a £15 million redevelopment scheme.
 As well as incorporating a main reception and shopping mall area, information and guidance points, classrooms, and student common rooms, the Atrium houses the majority of the college’s Service Industries division.
 Other developments have included a conference centre, nursery and a new Health and Social Care centre also completed in 2005.